TimotheeNkwar/Data-Science-projects/README.md

 - Removed outliers to obtain a cleaner dataset
 - Applied on real or simulated data with optional visualization (e.g., boxplot)

 ## project 4

 ### 🧠 EDA on Crime in the USA

-Project focused on performing **Exploratory Data Analysis (EDA)** to understand patterns and trends in crime across the United States.
+A comprehensive **Exploratory Data Analysis (EDA)** project focused on understanding crime patterns and trends across the United States.
+This project involves the analysis of various aspects of crime data, including weapon usage, crime hotspots, and victim demographics.
-The analysis includes exploring the relationships between crime rates and socio-economic factors, regional differences, and trends over time.

-- Loaded and preprocessed the **crime dataset** (e.g., from FBI or open data sources)
-- Analyzed crime rate distributions using **histograms** and **box plots**
-- Investigated correlations between crime rates and socio-economic factors (e.g., unemployment, poverty)
-- Visualized geographic crime patterns using **heatmaps** and **scatter plots**
-- Analyzed crime trends over time and by region
+#### Key Features:
+- **Top 5 Weapons Used in Crimes**: Identified and visualized the most commonly used weapons in crimes.
+- **Areas with the Most Crimes**: Analyzed crime distribution across states/cities to highlight crime hotspots.
+- **Crosstab of Age Group and Victim Sex**: Explored the relationship between victim age groups and sex, uncovering demographic trends in victimization.

 > 🔧 Tools used: Python, Pandas, Matplotlib, Seaborn